-As mentioned above, you cannot simply sign the document and call it a day.
+As mentioned above, you can't simply sign the document and call it a day.
 In Alabama, you must sign the POA in the presence of a notary public.

 Once you have completed the POA, store the original in a safe place that your loved ones can easily access, and let them know where to find it.
 (It won't do much good locked away in a safe that no one can get into.)
 If you become incapacitated, your attorney-in-fact might need the original POA to act on your behalf.

-You should also give a copy of the power of attorney to your agent so that your agent is familiar with the contents of the document and can use it when needed.
+You should also give a copy of the power of attorney to your agent or attorney-in-fact so that your agent is familiar with the contents of the document and can use it when needed.

-If you checked off "real estate transactions" as one of the powers you granted to your agent, you should also file a copy of your POA in the land records office of any county where you own real estate.
-This will allow the land records office to recognize your agent's authority if your agent ever needs to sell, mortgage, or transfer real estate for you.
+If you gave your agent the power to conduct transactions with real estate, you should also file a copy of your POA in the land records office in the county or counties where you own real estate.
+This will allow the office to recognize your agent's authority if your agent ever needs to sell, mortgage, or transfer real estate for you.

 You can also give copies of your durable financial POA to banks or other institutions that your agent might need to deal with in the future.
 This step might eliminate some hassles for your agent if your agent ever needs to use the POA.
 Banks can sometimes be finicky about accepting POAs; see Can Banks Refuse a Power of Attorney? for more details.

 Legally speaking, you can name almost any competent adult to serve as your agent.
 (There are very limited exceptions; for example, you can't name an employee of your assisted living facility as your agent unless you are related to the person.)
 But you'll want to take into account certain practical considerations, such as the person's trustworthiness, financial sense, and geographical location.
 For more on choosing agents, see What Is a Power of Attorney.